caltechlibrary/eprints-vagrant/Final-Install-Steps.md

 ## Inline steps taken by the Vagrant file

-The following are done by the Vagrant file as an in-line shell.
+The following are done by the `vagrant up` command via in-line shell directive in Vagrantfile.
 They are provided here as reference.
 You could perform them on manually if you needed.

 ### Install required software